srp/julia/doc/manual/metaprogramming.rst

 We actually want to *avoid* calling the :func:`eval` directly in "real" code, because it will be exceptionally slow compared to using ``The Full Julia Compiler``.
-But, if we are generating code, how how can we avoid calling :func:`eval` to execute our expressions?
+But, if we are generating code, how how can execute our expression without calling :func:`eval`?

 The answer is macros.